ValleyAudio/ValleyAudio.github.io/rack/terrorform/doc.md

 To clone a bank, select it and click the "Clone" button.
 You will be shown a similar visualisation window as when loading a bank from a file.
 Here, you can view the table and select the range of waves to clone by setting draggables the start and end wave number boxes at the top.

 Moving a bank is almost the same, except the bank is moved rather than cloned to its new destination.
 To do this, click the "Move" button.
 Unlike cloning you cannot crop the waveform, so you will only be shown the destination screen.
 Once selected, click "Okay", and you will be taken back to the slot grid.
-Clicking on 'Next' will take you to the destination screen, which is here you can select where you want source bank to be cloned to.
-Once selected, click on "Okay", and then the bank will be cloned to the new destination bank.
+Clicking on 'Next' will take you to the destination screen.
+Here you select which destination bank you want source bank to be cloned to.
+Once selected, click on "Okay", and then the source will be cloned to the new destination bank.

 ![Move Dest](managerMove.jpg =257x325) ![Move Done](managerMoveDone.jpg =257x325)
 <div style="page-break-after: always"></div>